metacpan/metacpan-cpan-extracted/distros/F/File-Open-NoCache-ReadOnly/README.md

 # VERSION

-Version 0.01
+Version 0.02

 # SUBROUTINES/METHODS

 ## new

-Open a file and flush the cache afterwards.
+Open a file that will be read once sequentially and not again, optimising the cache accordingly.
-One use case is building a large database from smaller files that are only read in once.
+One use case is building a large database from smaller files that are only read in once,
 Once the file has been used it's a waste of RAM to keep it in cache.

     use File::Open::NoCache::ReadOnly;
     my $fh = File::Open::NoCache::ReadOnly->new('/etc/passwd');
+    my $fh2 = File::Open::NoCache::ReadOnly->new(filename => '/etc/group', fatal => 1);

 ## fd